 Subpar Attic Ventilation

 Attic ventilation that allows for the open circulation of air underneath a roof can offset temperature discrepancies, making it an effective method for warding off ice dam formation.
 The majority of attics are constructed to consider that heat rises throughout a home.
-Clogged or missing soffit vents create the perfect environment for ice dams because the roof becomes warmed by the home’s interior air.
-Attic ventilation also acts as an ice dam preventative because it can curtail roof air temperature variations that naturally occur due to sunlight hitting the roof.
+How ice dams form can be attributed to clogged or missing soffit vents because the roof becomes warmed by the home’s interior air.
+Attic ventilation also helps with ice dam prevention because it can curtail roof air temperature variations that naturally occur due to sunlight hitting the roof.

 Routine use of a wood stove or fireplace create a scenario where heat is relocated from the chimney to a home’s attic.
 Poorly insulated or cracked ductwork in an attic creates a source of heat.
-The heat flows outward and causes variable roof temperatures, leading to the creation of an ice dam.
+How ice dams form is largely due to the heat flowings outward and causing variable roof temperatures, leading to the melting and freezing of ice.

 Many historic homes have bath or kitchen exhaust fans that blow warm, humid air into a home’s attic instead of outdoors.
 This creates an environment for warm spots to form.
 In addition, moist air can compromise the integrity of the attic’s insulation.
 Exhaust fans should be run at length while cooking and during and after shower use.

-Beware of any contractor that blindly proposes adding more insulation to stop the formation of ice dams a home.
+Beware of any contractor that blindly proposes adding more insulation to prevent ice dams.
 Thermal imaging and blower door testing allow a contractor to understand where and why warm air is escaping.
-With this information, they can put together a customized plan that addresses the root cause(s) of a home’s ice dam issues.
+With this information, they can put together a customized plan that addresses the root cause(s) of ice damming on your roof.
+Learn more about ice dam prevention.